 After you have performed a spam check successfully, scroll to the bottom of the page and click Continue:

-32. Your Test Send may take some time to arrive, dependent on what email address you have used and how it has been set up.
+28. Your Test Send may take some time to arrive, depending on what email address you have used and how it has been set up.
 Click the Save button:

 [contact] If you need our help with your EKM online shop, contact your Account Manager or Customer Support, who will be able to point you in the right direction.
 We're open from 8am-6pm weekdays and 9am-5.30pm on the weekends.
 If you'd like to suggest a feature or an upgrade on any of the EKM platforms, please let us know on the EKM Suggestions board.
 If you have a non-account specific question ask the EKM Team, join us in EKM Community. [/contact]